Infant mental health: Organizations

 Worldwide, the World Association for Infant Mental Health (WAIMH) and its affiliates are active in addressing infant mental health concerns, and work toward ongoing scientific and clinical study of the infant's development and its impact on later development.
 The WAIMH organizes a world congress in even years.

-In the United States, the organization Zero-to-Three: National Center for Infants, Toddlers, and Families also plays an important role in research and advocacy for infants and toddlers.
-Zero-to-Three was responsible for creating the Diagnostic Classification: 0-3 (DC:0-3), the revised version (DC:0-3R), and in 2016 the DC:0-5 that allows mental health professionals to give a mental health diagnosis to infants, toddlers, and their relationships with their caregivers when suffering and dysfunction reach a level suggestive of psychopathology that requires intervention.
-Both Zero-to-Three and WAIMH cite empirical research in advocating the assessment and treatment of psychiatric issues in pre-verbal children.
-Several states have infant mental health organizations affiliated with WAIMH and Zero-to-Three.
+In the United States, the organization Zero to Three: National Center for Infants, Toddlers, and Families also plays an important role in research and advocacy for infants and toddlers.
+Zero to Three was responsible for creating the Diagnostic Classification: 0-3 (DC:0-3), the revised version (DC:0-3R), and in 2016 the DC:0-5 that allows mental health professionals to give a mental health diagnosis to infants, toddlers, and their relationships with their caregivers when suffering and dysfunction reach a level suggestive of psychopathology that requires intervention.
+Both Zero to Three and WAIMH cite empirical research in advocating the assessment and treatment of psychiatric issues in pre-verbal children.
+Several states have infant mental health organizations affiliated with WAIMH and Zero to Three.

-These organizations publish newsletters and journals such as "Zero to Three" and organize conferences and training events for individuals working with young children and their families.
+These organizations publish newsletters, journals, and organize conferences and training events for individuals working with young children and their families.

 The "Infant Mental Health Journal" is published by Wiley and owned by the Michigan Association for Infant Mental Health.

 Infant mental health most often implies interdisciplinary practice that began with the work of Selma Fraiberg and her article "Ghosts in the Nursery" among other key figures.
 Infant mental health practitioners provide relationship-focused interventions to parents, foster parents, and other primary caregivers together with their infants and toddlers.
 Support and mental health care when indicated is offered to help the parents engage with their infants and toddlers and to better understand the unresolved losses from their past in order to be more emotionally available to them.
 One chief goal of infant mental health intervention is to attain a more satisfying relationship between the parent(s) and infant/toddler as well as greater attachment security.